rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 #### To create the forwarding rule

 1. Ensure you that your network is as cabled physically as illustrated above.

 2. Assign all the interfaces their appropriate IP address, netmask, and gateway settings.

 3. Flush all the iptables rules that you have loaded currently.

     !!! note

         Flushing the tables is not always essential or compulsory.
 You may have noticed at the beginning of some of the exercises completed thus far, we have specified that you flush existing tables.
 This to ensure that you start with a clean slate and that you don't have any errant rules hiding somewhere in your tables that might make things not work correctly.
 Normally you could have hundreds of rules loaded at the same time, serving different functions.

 4. Ask your partner at serverPR to try pinging  172.16.0.100 (hq.example.org) , this should fail because you are now serving as serverPR’s default gateway and you have *not* yet enabled any routing on your system yet.

 5. As root on serverXY type:

-    ```
+    ```bash
     [root@serverXY root]# *iptables --table  nat  -A  POSTROUTING -o eth0  -j  MASQUERADE*
     ```

 6. Now repeat step 4 again.

-Success or Failure?
+    !!! question

+        Were you successful?

 7. The above should have failed.
 You also need to enable packet forwarding in your running kernel.
 Type:

-    ```
+    ```bash
     [root@serverXY root]#  *echo 1   >   /proc/sys/net/ipv4/ip_forward*
     ```

 8. To make the above change to the kernel permanent between reboots, create the entry below in your “/etc/sysctl.conf” file:

-    ```
+    ```bash
     net.ipv4.ip_forward = 0
     ```